Normal grill operation?

 If the setting is changed from a high temperature to a much lower target it can take a long time for the temperature to drop, especially in hot weather.
 This is due to the fact that a fire is always maintained in fire-pot, so continually releasing more heat.

 To speed up the process, follow these steps:

 - Set the controller to the desired lower temperature target.

 - Open the grill lid.

-- Once the temperature on the controller gets close to the target temperature, close the lid
+- Once the temperature on the controller gets close to the target temperature, close the lid.
+Do not let the temperature drop below the target or more pellets will be delivered to the fire-pot.

-- If the temperature spikes far above the target again, open the lid for a bit longer to release more heat
+- If the temperature spikes far above the target again, repeat step 3 multiple times.

 Fire-out during temperature drop

-Changing from high to low temperatures can result in a fire-out if the lid is not opened as outlined above .
+Changing from high to low temperatures can sometimes result in a fire-out, especially in very hot weather.
 This can happen if the grill temperature is far above the target so very few pellets are delivered into the fire-pot, which can result in the fire going out.

 Click here to learn more about fire-out and what to do.

 Temperature too low (can’t reach target)

 Try using a hardwood pellet, or type that you know can reach high temperatures.
 If confirmed that the wood pellets are the problem (but not serious moisture issue), don’t throw them out, you can mix some of them in with good wood pellets to gradually use them up.

 If the temperature is not able to reach the target with pellets that you know are fresh, dry and have worked well in the past, it may be a problem with the grill.